Terry Brooks

 Terence Dean Brooks (born January 8, 1944) is an American writer of fantasy fiction.
 He writes mainly epic fantasy, and has also written two film novelizations.
 He has written 23 New York Times bestsellers during his writing career, and has sold over 25 million copies of his books in print.
-He is one of the biggest-selling living fantasy writers.
+He is one of the most successful living fantasy writers.
+In March 2025, he announced his semi-retirement from writing.

 Early life

 Brooks was born in the rural Midwestern town of Sterling, Illinois, and spent a large part of his life living there.
 He is an alumnus of Hamilton College, earning his B.A. in English literature in 1966.
 He later obtained a J.D. degree from Washington and Lee University.
-He was a practising attorney before becoming a full-time author.
+He was a practicing attorney before becoming a full-time author.

 Career

 Brooks had been a writer since high school, writing mainly in the genres of science fiction, western, fiction, and non-fiction.
-One day, in his early college life, he was given a copy of J. R. R. Tolkien's The Lord of the Rings, which inspired him to write in one genre.
+One day, in his early college life, he was given a copy of The Lord of the Rings by J. R. R. Tolkien, which inspired him to write in one genre.
 While Tolkien inspired the genre, Brooks stated during his TEDxRainier talk "Why I Write about Elves", as well as at the Charlotte Literary Festival that he credits the inspiration of his style of writing to William Faulkner's works.
 With this inspiration, he then made his debut in 1977 with The Sword of Shannara.